lmontem/web_project_4/README.md

 ### Overview

 A profile of places the user wants to visit around the U.S.
 Layout made with css.
-Javascript used to make a form for the user to fill in name and about me.
+Javascript used to validate forms and allow user to edit profile, add cards and popup images larger.

 [Link to final project](https://lmontem.github.io/web_project_4/index.html)